Updated: 4 days ago

 This “grieving” process isn’t linear either.
 It’s normal to experience a mix of emotions.
 It’s normal to fluctuate between them e.g. finding acceptance one day just to feel angry and have a low mood another day.

 In this article I’ll share with you the methods that I find help to get myself and my patients through this process.
-Here's the video from the livestream I did in the Sports Injury Group on this topic.
+Here's the video I did on this topic.

 A little denial is natural…and sometimes useful